AMR 35: Renault ADF 1

 While AMR platoon commanders used an AVIS-1 vehicle with an ER29 radio set — in theory 57 were equipped with one, though in practice it was often absent — squadron commanders were in need of a vehicle with two sets: one to communicate with the platoons, the second to contact higher command levels.
-On 15 June 1934 Renault was asked to design a single prototype, to be delivered before 1 February 1935.
-On 15 October 1934 a second was demanded and eventually in 1934 eight such vehicles were part of the first order, N° 87438 - 87445.
+On 15 June 1934, Renault was asked to design a single prototype, to be delivered before 1 February 1935.
+On 15 October 1934, a second was demanded and eventually, in 1934, eight such vehicles were part of the first order, N° 87438 - 87445.
 The second order in 1936 included a further five vehicles, N° 95870 - 95874, bringing the total to thirteen.

 The type was to resemble the standard gun tank, to avoid making it conspicuous: command vehicles are a standard priority target of enemy fire.
-For that reason the enlarged radio compartment was in the form of a superstructure that looked like a rotatable turret — having the general form of the AVIS-2 but without the asymmetry — but in reality was fixed to the hull.
-In the front of the "turret" a small gun mantlet was present, that normally lacked any armament but in an emergency situation could be fitted with the portable FM 24-29 machine-gun that was part of the crew equipment.
+For that reason, the enlarged radio compartment was in the form of a superstructure that looked like a rotatable turret — having the general form of the AVIS-2 but without the asymmetry — but in reality was fixed to the hull.
+In the front of the "turret" was a small gun mantlet that normally lacked any armament but in an emergency situation could be fitted with the portable FM 24-29 machine-gun that was part of the crew equipment.
 To make sufficient room for an added third crew member, the radio operator, the gear box was moved to the front of the vehicle.

 The project was accordingly originally called the ZT avec boîte à l'avant ("ZT with front gear box") but later received the Renault designation ADF 1, again a meaningless code: Renault had run out of two letter codes.
 The army, for security reasons, seems not to have used any special name, which led to a later confusion with the Renault YS.

 Due to a delay in the formulation of the exact specifications for the radio equipment, construction of the first vehicle only began on 14 June 1938.
 The first two vehicles were sent to Satory on 1 and 2 August 1938.
-After delivery the Army built in the radio sets; this process was finished for all ten vehicles in the Spring of 1939.
-The first vehicle used two ER29 sets; the others, conforming to a decision already made in 1936, used a combination of the ER29 and the ER26 ter; in the latter case the effort to remain inconspicuous was rather spoiled by a very prominent large horizontal radio antenna frame fitted on top of the "turret".
+After delivery, the Army built in the radio sets; this process was finished for all ten vehicles in the spring of 1939.
+The first vehicle used two ER29 sets; the others, conforming to a decision already made in 1936, used a combination of the ER29 and the ER26 ter; in the latter case, the effort to remain inconspicuous was rather spoiled by a very prominent large horizontal radio antenna frame fitted on top of the "turret".